vmware-tanzu/velero/site/content/docs/main/locations.md

 ## Limitations / Caveats

-- Velero only supports a single set of credentials *per provider*.
-It's not yet possible to use different credentials for different locations, if they're for the same provider.
+- Velero only supports a single set of credentials at a time in a cluster.
+It's not yet possible to use different credentials for different locations, even if they're for a different provider.

 - Volume snapshots are still limited by where your provider allows you to create snapshots.
 For example, AWS and Azure do not allow you to create a volume snapshot in a different region than where the volume is.
 If you try to take a Velero backup using a volume snapshot location with a different region than where your cluster's volumes are, the backup will fail.